molgenis/molgenis-frontend/doc/adr/0003-usage-of-bootstrap.md

 ## Decision

-We will stop using Bootstrap Vue and organically refactor the usage overtime to remove the additional external dependancy
+We will stop using Bootstrap Vue and organically refactor the usage overtime to remove the additional external dependancy.

+### reason

+We want to have more control about the look and feeel of our components and do not want to be tied to the vision of BootstrapVue

 ## Consequences